ipums/ipums.github.io/_posts/2019/2019-01-31-gpl-do-we-need-to-wait-for-the-courts.md

 > The controversy over linking and licensing… isn’t an issue that is easily resolved.
 > There are arguments and prominent open source experts on both sides of the divide.
-> For example, Eben Moglen (attorney for the FSF and founder of the Software Freedom Conservancy) and Lawrence Rosen (former general counsel and director of the OSI disagree on the scope of linking and licensing.
+> For example, Eben Moglen (attorney for the FSF and founder of the Software Freedom Conservancy) and Lawrence Rosen (former general counsel and director of the OSI[Open Source Initiative]) disagree on the scope of linking and licensing.

-He devotes a lot of the GPL chapter examining the details of the controversy.
+He devotes a lot of his GPL chapter examining the details of the controversy.
 He concludes the chapter with a Q&A section, with the intent of providing guidance.
 In one answer, he explains why his own interpretation of some linking scenarios differs from the GPL FAQ: